IsaiahSimon/Bored-API/README.md

 # Bored-API
-A simple app that uses the Bored-API to present a random activity to users based on their selected options.
+A random activity generator web app using the Bored API.